 If humidity is a problem in your home, or wherever it is that you’re storing your ammo, consider an Eva-Dry portable dehumidifier.
 This can ensure that your ammunition is good to go for years to come without the worry of unwanted humidity corroding them.
 There’s also the added benefit of it helping other areas in which humidity is an issue.

-If you want to be extra diligent you can put silica gel packs within your ammunition containers to eliminate any excess moisture within.
+If you want to be extra diligent you can put desiccant packs within your ammunition containers to eliminate any excess moisture within.